 - Content Marketing – This includes publishing, optimising and sharing educational content that draws search traffic, links and subscribers e.g. blogs, videos, podcasts, eBooks etc.

-- Sales Playbooks– This includes the creation of specific actions aimed at mining, generating, nurturing and converting leads into customers of your business.
+- Sales Playbooks– This is the creation of specific actions aimed at mining, generating, nurturing and converting leads into customers of your business.

-- Email Marketing – This includes the use of targeted and automated email campaigns e.g. Vivacity Marketing Tip of the Week newsletter.
+- Email Marketing – This includes the use of targeted and automated email campaigns e.g. a weekly tips newsletter.

-- Utility Marketing – This includes the creation of useful tools that stimulate traffic, sharing and brand awareness e.g. An eBook.
+- Utility Marketing – This includes the creation of useful tools that stimulates traffic to your website, sharing and brand awareness e.g. An eBook.

 - Influencer Marketing – This includes the practice of building relationships with individuals that can influence their pre-established fan base.